micmejia/bible-dump/AMPC/Luke/Luke 7.md

-And all the people who heard Him, even the tax collectors, acknowledged the justice of God [in [^l]calling them to repentance and in pronouncing future wrath on the impenitent], being baptized with the baptism of John.
+And all the people who heard Him, even the tax collectors, acknowledged the justice of God [in calling them to repentance and in pronouncing future wrath on the impenitent], being baptized with the baptism of John.